 Senior / Disabled Reduced Fare ID

-In order to ride State of Connecticut subsidized transit services at a reduced fare, you need to either have a Medicare card or a state-issued photo ID card.
+In order to ride State of Connecticut subsidized transit services at a reduced fare, you need to either have a Medicare card or a state of CT-issued photo ID card.
 If you have a Medicare card, then a separate photo ID card is not required.

 Key points of the program are: